wp-plugins/militant-moderates-css-parent-selector-mmps/readme.txt

 * Optimizations in run-time performance greatly increase load speed
 * Added the ability to save custom CSS rules for the entire site and on a per page/post basis
 * Added options to ignore external CSS files and inline CSS Styles
+* Removed the mmParentSelector.css stylesheet from the package; it is redundant now
 * (more changes coming)

 = 1.1.4 (unreleased) =